 The geophysical survey completed during Q4 2022 covers the existing gold-rich Zone 1 as well as the area northeast of this zone, including an area where historical drill hole EC-236 intersected 176.4m grading 0.12% Cu, 0.09g/t Au and EC-242 intersected 91.5m grading 0.18%Cu and 0.15g/t Au.
 Other holes in the area failed to penetrate overburden.
-It is hypothesized that the porphyry system which created the mineralization found in Zone 1 may be found in this area, referred to as Zone 3.
+Based on geological field work and alteration mapping carried out in 2022, it is now hypothesized that the porphyry system which created the mineralization found in Zone 1 may be found south of the area defined as Zone 1.
 See Figure 5.